Prof. Dr. Henning Breuer

 Professor of Innovation and Business Anthropology at University HMKW in Berlin, Germany

 There was no master plan behind it.
-I was always curious to take a broader view on the topics I dealt with and to know more than what was needed to solve the immediate task at hand.
+I was always curious to take a broader view of the topics I dealt with and to know more than what was needed to solve the immediate task at hand.
 During my two years working as a consultant, I also engaged in research projects in Chile, Germany and Japan.
 Inhabiting both the world of academia and that of consulting can be rewarding when lessons learned on one side swap over to and help the other.
 Having a theoretical view provides for a more comprehensive understanding of the subject matter, applies advanced methodology, and may lead to more effective and better solutions to practical problems.
 Encountering real problems and challenges in organizations ensures relevance and (that theory-based interventions yield the desired) impact.
-Working half-time as a professor, and half-time as a consultant to integrate both sides, appeared as an obvious option.
+Working half-time as a professor, and half-time as a consultant to integrate both sides appeared as an obvious option.

 We are always talking about values in leadership, and now you are talking about values-based innovation management.
 How did this book become life?
 How did you get the idea and further development?

 Working as a business consultant from the late 1990s and 2000s, concepts of usability, usefulness (use value), and value-added for customers became widely accepted and evident as critical testbeds for the success of what Eric von Hippel had already introduced as a democratized form of “user-driven” innovation.
 I started questioning and investigating this fuzzy notion of value.
 That brought me back to classical works of political economy and philosophy, but also to literature on ethics and business ethics, like those books by Harry Frankfurt, Hans Joas, and Edward Freeman.
 They brought me to understand the economic notion of value, which also dominates the discourse on social and ecological or “shared” value, in the broader context of values as notions of the desirable.
 These notions are not only one testbed for the acceptability of new products and services, but also provide a cognitive heuristic, strategic guidelines, and normative criteria for future-oriented and design-related decision-making.
 They provide for a sense of direction and meaning for different management levels that are involved in processes of innovation.
 Florian Lüdeke Freund, who is now a professor of corporate sustainability at ESCP University in Berlin, joined me in this challenge to develop a new framework for innovation management based on what different stakeholders care about.
 We looked for and analysed numerous cases of companies and organisations (such as IBM, Aravind or the German retailer Otto) to understand how different values (e.g. related to social justice, ecological sustainability, privacy, enlightenment or other normative orientations) have impacted innovation management in organisations in the past.
-Then we looked into methods how to facilitate values-based approaches to drive innovation (www.valuesbasedinnovation.com).
+Then we looked into methods on how to facilitate values-based approaches to drive innovation (www.valuesbasedinnovation.com).

 What is the most important take-away from your book when a business starts doing innovation?
 How do you envision the future of innovation management?
-Is it related to knowing yourself better to innovating better?
+Is it related to knowing yourself better to innovate better?

 Indeed, you should reflect upon and pursue what you care about when it comes to innovation.
 A German newspaper just asked for answers on how innovation would succeed under 1440 characters and I suggested this (link to note): “The very concept of innovation (unlike the ones of product improvement or ideation, for example) implies an extraordinary level of ambition, success, and risk.
 There is no simple recipe for successful innovation.
 However, organizations can create the necessary conditions and a culture conducive to innovation.
 For this, they need resources that are not absorbed by everyday business.
 They need methods and experience to think ambitiously into the future and to handle risks in a learner’s manner.
 Above all, they should know why they want to be innovative at all.
 A short-lived hunt for new trends and market opportunities is neither efficient nor successful.
 Companies need to clarify their ideas of what is desirable, and important to customers, employees, managers and other stakeholders.
 These values offer a heuristic for the development of new business fields, orientation for their design and starting points for the integration of even contradictory interests.
 Values understood in this way help formulate visions and a mission that is worth working for.
 They do that especially well when it comes to shaping our future, developing new processes, products, services, business models, or designing new organizations and networks.”